Master of Science in Digital Forensics and Cyber Investigation

-All new students are required to take the noncredit course UCSP 611 Introduction to Graduate Library Research Skills within their first 6 credits of study.
-All courses must be taken in the order listed.
+All new students are required to take the noncredit course UCSP 615 Orientation to Graduate Studies at UMUC within their first 6 credits of study.

 Students who wish to improve their graduate writing skills may take COMM 600 Academic Writing for Graduate Students.
 The Cybersecurity curriculum makes extensive use of online multimedia learning objects and interactive exercises.
 Thus, the minimum recommended Internet connection speed is 512kb/second.

 Students may pursue a dual degree option that combines the MS in Digital Forensics and Cyber Investigation with the Master of Business Administration.

 - Computer forensic specialist